rosarinjroy/log4j-to-slf4j/README.md

 Important notes
 ===
+* You have to take care of fixing the import statments (converting from Log4j to SLF4J loggers).
 * It is assumed that your loggers are named as log or logger (case insensitive).
-If you have named your logger in any other way, please modify the global variable LOGGER_NAMES and get it work.
+If you have named your logger in any other way, please modify the global variable LOGGER_NAMES and it should work.
+* It is recommended that you run the converter only on files that have already been checked-in.
+Otherwise, if something goes wrong, you might lose your partial work (and you cannot blame me for that ;-)
 * There are cases when the converter cannot reliably convert the arguments.
 In such cases, it will print a warning message and leave the old arguments as it is.
-In such cases you should fix them.
+In such cases you should manually fix them.
-* It is recommended that you run the converter only on files that have already been checked-in.
-Otherwise, if something goes wrong, you might lose your partial work (and you cannot blame me for that ;-)
+* Please watch out for WARN messages while the script is running.
+If there are any WARN messages, you may have to convert those log strings yourself.

 Testing
 ===